BhavanJ/Object-classification-Tensorflow/README.md

 # Object-classification-Tensorflow
-Visual Learning &amp; Recognition Assignment 1: Object Classification with TensorFlow
+Assignment 1 of Visual Learning &amp; Recognition Course, Spring 2018

 Aim: Train multi-label image classification models using the [TensorFlow](www.tensorflow.org) (TF) framework.
 Classify images from the PASCAL 2007 dataset into the objects present in the image.

+First download PASCAL dataset by running script in VOCdevkit folder.
+Then run below commands to get results for each of the 6 tasks.
+Report folder contains my complete HW report.

 ## Task 0: MNIST 10-digit classification in TensorFlow